 - Immunizations Scheduled, but Not Yet Completed.
 If a student is on an approved schedule to receive all necessary doses of the required vaccines, the student may be granted temporary medical exemption for the duration of the approved schedule.

-The Wheaton College Student Health Services immunization exemption form will be provided only by request via phone at 630-752-5072 x0 or email Health.Services@wheaton.edu.
+The Wheaton College Student Health Services immunization exemption form will be provided only by request via phone at 630-752-5072 or email Student.Health.Service@wheaton.edu.
 The Director of Student Health Services reviews all exemptions and will follow up with the student or physician after review.
-The exemption form is part of the required entrance medical requirements and must be completed before the deadline.
+The exemption form is part of the required entrance medical requirements and must be completed before the given written deadline.